Last Updated: 30 November 2023

 Let’s get started!

 Did you know that beekeeping is illegal in certain locations?
-It’s true!
+It’s true, and unfortunate for those aspiring urban beekeepers!

 Although many cities are loosening their laws in regards to beekeeping, you will still need to look into whether or not it’s legal in your zip code.
 Make sure to do your research before taking the first steps in creating your hive to avoid any trouble.